 Weekly Analysis: Along with the final paper, this assignment will take up a substantial portion of your grade.
 Students must submit 700-1500 word weekly analysis answering any 3 of the listed questions in the "Question of Review" section found at the end of each chapter.
 When writing your section, do not quote directly from the reading, and please properly cite your sources using APA format.
+I will be uploading specific instructions for APA formatting and requirements through the announcements page.
+Please submit a PDF with your answers on

-Submit a PDF with your answers on Canvas using the assignment submission section.
+Canvas using the assignment submission section.
 If you have any questions about how to submit your materials, please contact me ASAP.